Back-end Engineering Articles

 Ruby Times Loop and While Loop

-Probably copy and paste the whole sentence 10 times, and the job is done.
-But what happens if we want to repeat that very same sentence 100, 1.000, or 10.000 times?
-A little more complicated, isn't it?
-This leads us to the first concept of the present blog post: Loops.
+At the very beginning of our career as software developers we tend to think that we can copy and paste code when we want a kind of behavior where we need something to repeat.
+Let me explain.
+If we want to repeat the sentence “Hello World!” for 10 times what's your first thought about how to solve it?
+Probably copy and pasting the whole sentence 10 times and the job is done.
+But what happens if we want to repeat that very same sentence 100, 1.000 or 10.000 times?
+A little harder isn't it?
+This leads us to the firs concept of the present blog post: Loops

 Loops

-A loop is a repeated sequence of instructions in computer programming until a specific condition is reached.
+In computer programming, a loop is a sequence of instructions that is repeated until a certain condition is reached.

-The keyword to have in mind here is condition.
-Previously in the blog post called Control Flow and Conditionals in Ruby, we've learned about conditionals.
-What is the conditional in our previous example at the beginning of this article (about copy and paste)?
-The conditional is the number of loops: 10, 100, 1.000, or 10.000.
-The technical name for this type of conditional is Counter
+Previously in the blog post called Control Flow and Conditionals in Ruby we’ve learnt about conditionals.
+What is the conditional in our previous examples?
+The conditional is the number of loops: 10, 100, 1.000 or 10.000.
+The technical number for this conditional is Counter.

-Counters allow us to execute the same instruction several given times.
+Counters allow us to execute the very same instruction for a number of a given times.
 So the condition is something like this:

-According to this, it is easy to figure out that we have to repeat something (given the Counter we received from our user) until we reach the target number.
+According to this, it is easy to figure out that we have to repeat something given the counter we received for our user.

 The Times Loop

-In Ruby, we can use the Times Loop, which helps us achieve this goal: "Repeat an instruction a set number of times."
-Let's do it.
+In Ruby we can use the Times Loop which helps us to achieve this goal: “Repeat an instruction a set number of times”.
+Let’s do it.

 Inside your IRB console type: